hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Description
 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

-Liches is a popular chess platform that hosts millions of chess games every day.
-This diverse game collection makes a great data source for chess-related projects, especially since these games are also published for free on [the Lichess database](https://database.lichess.org/) every month.
-However, downloading and using these games can prove to be difficult due to their enormous combined size.
+Lichess is a popular chess platform where millions of games are played every day.
+These games are made available for free on [the Lichess database](https://database.lichess.org/) each month, making them a great data source for chess-related projects.
+However, due to their enormous combined size, downloading and using these games can be challenging.
 This project provides a solution with a data pipeline capable of:
 - Downloading and storing the monthly data files
 - Parsing these files into a tabular (Parquet) format
 - Filtering and/or aggregating games based on specified criteria